The purpose of life is to live it, to taste experience to the utmost,

 - Young Progressives

-New to AHC, the Asian American Student Association is dedicated to fostering the understanding and promotion of Asian cultures and traditions in our own community and in our region.
+The Asian American Student Association is dedicated to fostering the understanding and promotion of Asian cultures and traditions in our own community and in our region.
 Presentations on Asian nations’ histories and cultures are combined with visits to local festivals, restaurants and cultural celebrations.

 (Moderator: Ms. Cotter) Once a month, days vary 3:00–3:30 pm Library